-The Company recorded an income tax benefit of \$2.0 million and expense of \$0.2 million for the three months ended March 31, 2022 and 2021, respectively.
-The tax benefit for the three months ended March 31, 2022 is primarily the result of recognizing the benefit of deferred tax assets previously subject to the domestic valuation allowance and the foreign income tax provision.
-The net deferred tax liabilities recorded in connection with the prior year acquisitions and our current year taxable income provided additional sources of taxable income to support the realizability of pre-existing deferred tax assets.
-The Company continues to maintain a partial valuation allowance for the domestic deferred tax assets.
+The Company recorded an income tax benefit of \$0.3 million and \$2.0 million for the three months ended March 31, 2023 and 2022, respectively.
+The tax benefit for the three months ended March 31, 2023 and March 31, 2022 is primarily the result of recognizing the benefit of deferred tax assets ("DTAs") previously subject to the domestic valuation allowance and the foreign income tax provision.
+The Company continues to maintain a partial valuation allowance for the domestic DTAs.